d12frosted/elpa-mirror/stable-melpa/hl-prog-extra-readme.txt

 Write the following code to your .emacs file:

   (require 'hl-prog-extra)
-  (global-hl-prog-extra-mode)
+  (hl-prog-extra-global-mode)

 Or with `use-package':

   (use-package hl-prog-extra)
-  (global-hl-prog-extra-mode)
+  (hl-prog-extra-global-mode)

-If you prefer to enable this per-mode, you may do so using mode hooks instead of calling `global-hl-prog-extra-mode'.
+If you prefer to enable this per-mode, you may do so using mode hooks instead of calling `hl-prog-extra-global-mode'.
 The following example enables this for org-mode:

   (add-hook 'python-mode-hook